wepow/mongoid_taggable/README.md

 end
 ```

-A full list of available options can be found at [the ruby driver API](http://api.mongodb.org/ruby/current/Mongo/Collection.html#map_reduce-instance_method) (consult the appropriate version).
+A full list of available options can be found at [the ruby driver
+API][mapreduce-doc] (consult the appropriate version).

 Changing default separator
 --------------------------

-To change the default separator you may pass a `separator` argument to the macro:
+To change the default separator you may pass a `separator` argument to the
+macro:

 ```ruby
 class Post